 Richard J. Daly joined our Board in February 2015.
 Mr. Daly currently serves as President of CARsgen Therapeutics Corporation, an emerging oncology company focused on developing CAR-T therapies for both liquid and solid tumors.
 From July 2018 through January 2022, Mr. Daly served as Chief Operating Officer of BeyondSpring Pharmaceuticals, a pre-commercial biotech company focused on oncology with assets in late Phase 3 clinical trials.
-Before joining BeyondSpring in August 2018, (i) from February 2016 to July 2018 Mr. Daly served as Chairman and CEO of Neuralstem, Inc., a biopharmaceutical company focused on the development of central nervous system therapies based on its neuronal stem cell technology, (ii) from October 2014 to September 2016, Mr. Daly served as a partner of RavineRock Partners, a commercial consulting practice focused on biotech and pharmaceuticals, (iii) from February 2013 to September 2014, Mr. Daly served as President of AstraZeneca US Diabetes, where he led all commercial and medical plans and objectives for a \$1.2 billion, 3,000-employee division, including the successful launch of an orphan/rare disorder drug, Myalept, for Lipodystrophy, (iv) from August 2013 to January 2014, he served as the President of BMS-AstroZeneca Diabetes Alliance U.S., (v) and from October 2011 to July 2013, he served as a founder and partner of SagePath Partners, a commercial service company servicing the biotech and pharmaceutical industries.
-Finally, from 1998 until 2011, Mr. Daly served in various capacities with Takeda North America (including, from 2008 to 2011. as Executive Vice President, U.S.), where he was instrumental in building Takeda North America from 14 people to more than 3,000 employees and \$5 billion in sales in less than seven years, in expanding Takeda's commercial footprint across North and South America, and in expanding Takeda's Americas' business into new therapeutic areas.
-Additionally, (i) from June 2018 until February 2023, when the company was sold, Mr. Daly served on the board of directors and on the compensation committee and audit committee of Opiant Pharmaceuticals, and, (ii) from June 2015 to June 2018 Mr. Daly served on the Board of Directors of Synergy Pharmaceuticals, where he chaired the Nominations/Corporate Governance Committee and was a member of the Compensation Committee.
+Before joining BeyondSpring in August 2018, (i) from February 2016 to July 2018 Mr. Daly served as Chairman and CEO of Neuralstem, Inc., a biopharmaceutical company focused on the development of central nervous system therapies based on its neuronal stem cell technology, (ii) from October 2014 to September 2016, Mr. Daly served as a partner of RavineRock Partners, a commercial consulting practice focused on biotech and pharmaceuticals, and (iii) from February 2013 to September 2014, Mr. Daly served as President of AstraZeneca US Diabetes.
+Mr. Daly served on the board of directors of Opiant Pharmaceuticals, and as a member of that board's Compensation and Audit Committees, from 2018 until the sale of that company in 2023.
+From June 2015 to June 2018 Mr. Daly also served on the Board of Directors of Synergy Pharmaceuticals, where he chaired the Nominations/Corporate Governance Committee and was a member of the Compensation Committee.
 Mr. Daly received his Bachelor of Science in Microbiology from the University of Notre Dame in 1983 and his MBA from the Kellogg School of Management, Northwestern University in 1998.
 The Board believes that the characteristics that qualify Mr. Daly to be a director of our company include his significant pharmaceutical industry experience and his experience in launching and managing sales of numerous pharmaceutical products, including several products that are used to treat orphan/rare diseases.